edgamat/edgamat.github.io/_posts/2025/05/2025-05-04-Abstracting-Infrastructure-Concerns.md

 - Messaging (e.g. RabbitMQ)
 - Caching (e.g. Redis)
 - Threading (e.g. Task.WhenAll, Task.Delay)
-- System Clock (e.g. DateTime.UtcNow, TimeProvider)
+- System Clock (e.g. DateTime.UtcNow, DateTimeOffset.UtcNow)
 - File Systems (e.g. Directory, File)

 ### Prefer Abstractions

-Wherever practical, I try to ensure these components expose their functionality via abstractions.
+Wherever practical, I try to ensure these components provide their functionality via abstractions.
 This allows for the core logic that uses these components to be unaware of how they are implemented.
 This reduces the coupling between the external components and the core (internal) components of an application.
 This makes the code more complex, but also makes it easier to test and change over time.